 - Concentration-dependent killing

-In other words, it's the main thing that determines if an antibiotic is going to be effective or not.
+In other words, it's the main "thing" that determines if an antibiotic is going to work or not.

 Going back to time vs. concentration dependent killing...